'Like fishing, you never know what you might catch'

 Tom Nickelson, North Port: Because of the influence of who I knew growing up in rural Maine.

-Herman Hoffman, Englewood: I was born and raised in Northern Wisconsin and there was much to do.
+Herman Hoffman, Englewood: I was born and raised in Northern Wisconsin and there wasn’t much to do.
 I was a geek at the time and there was a fascination.

 Best memory?